niklasnson/TEN10-2017/TDDD12/kapitel1.md

 A _transaction_ is an executing program that forms a  logical unit of database processing.
 A transaction includes one or more database access operations - these can include insertation, deletion, modification (update), or retrieval operations.
 One way of doing this is using _begin transaction_ and _end transaction_.

 If the database operations in a transaction do not update the database but only retrive data, the transaction is called a _read-only transaction_; otherwise it is known as a _read-write transaction_.

+##### Steps of Read / Write Operations

+  * read_item(x)
+    + Find address of the disk block that contrains item X
+    + Copy the disk block into a buffer in main memory (if the block is not already in main memory)
+    + Copy item X from the buffer to the program variable X

+  * write_item(x)
+    + Find adress of the disk block that contains item X
+    + Copy the disk block into a buffer in main memory (if the block is not already in main memory)
+    + Copy item X from the program variable named X into its correct location in the buffer
+    + Store the updated block from the buffer back to disk (either immediately or at some later point in time)

 ##### Why Concurrency Control Is Needed
 Take the example with the airline, if two instances passes the IF seats avelibal at the same time, we can overbook (problem!).